milesburton/git-commit-viz/README.md

 This will build the project and deploy it to the `gh-pages` branch of your repository.

+## Preview

+Once deployed (to your Github account) you can view the sample at: https://milesburton.github.io/git-commit-viz/ (replace my github with yours)

 ## Configuration

 ### Customizing the Visualization